 THERE ARE NO RULES

 When the time comes to break the rules, break it.
-If framing a photo with rule of thirds seem wrong, then don’t do it.
+If framing a photo with rule of thirds seems wrong, then don’t do it.
 There are no “it must be composed this way” to begin with.
-Keep in your mind that every photo is a statement, regardless if the rules of compositions are applied or not.
+Keep in your mind that every photo is a statement, regardless of the rules of compositions are applied or not.

-So if you have an idea or concept for a good photo that defy the rules, just go ahead with it.
+If you have an idea or concept for a good photo that defies the rules, just go ahead with it.
 No one will arrest you for breaking the composition rules. 😆

 WELL DONE, WHAT’S NEXT?

 You have survived the long tutorial!
 I know this is a lot to absorb in a short time.
 Composition may be difficult at first, and there is literally no way to master it overnight.
 What worked for me is looking through photos online, and study why certain photos attracted me.
 I then try to copy and improve on the elements.